Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 #What Frame Rates Should You Expect at $500?

-Here are the brackets we measured across all four systems on a 1080p 60Hz monitor:
+Here are the realistic brackets for these systems on a 1080p 60Hz monitor:

 - Esports titles (Valorant, CS2, Rocket League): 90-160 FPS on medium-high settings.